Can I travel to Ibiza this summer and what are the rules?

 Will Ibiza and Mallorca let British holidaymakers in?

-Yes – and with very few restrictions.
-The Balearic Islands are currently welcoming people travelling from the UK, quarantine-free, with no testing requirement.
+Yes – although they are reintroducing some restrictions.
+Previously, the Balearic Islands in addition to mainland Spain were welcoming people travelling from the UK, quarantine-free, with no testing requirement.

+However, following the green list update, Spain announced that British tourists would need to present a negative Covid PCR test or proof of full vaccination to enter.

+“What we are going to do is apply to British tourists who go to the Balearic islands the same requirements we make of other European citizens,” Spanish prime minister Pedro Sanchez told Cadena SER radio.
+“They will need a full dose of vaccine or a negative PCR.”

-Before travel to Spain, all passengers must do is complete and sign an online Health Control Form no more than 48 hours prior to travel, declaring any known history of exposure to Covid-19 and giving contact details.
+Before travel to Spain, passengers must also complete and sign an online Health Control Form no more than 48 hours prior to travel, declaring any known history of exposure to Covid-19 and giving contact details.

 Anyone who has not completed this form electronically via the Spain Travel Health website or app may submit it in paper format prior to boarding.